Lead on partnerships & Community outreach

 Prioritize health, mental and physical, not productivity.
 Lighten up on rules and expectations.
 Yes, there’s going to be more screen-time.
 As Tricia Arthur, a mom with ADHD, wrote last week: during this time ‘if everyone is alive and somewhat well, you are not failing.’

 One tiny source of relief for many of us is that most children are not vulnerable to COVID-19.
 However, the collective anxiety can be a lot for any of us to deal with, and our kids are no exception.
 The Child Mind Institute has some great advice about how to talk to your kid about the COVID-19.
-For kids with ADHD and autism, using visual tools to implement this advice could be super helpful (see below).
+For neurodivergent kids, using visual tools to implement this advice could be super helpful (see below).
 Experts also warn about giving too much information.
-Make sure only to share information that is appropriate for your unique child and be mindful of the social media and news you’re consuming around your child.
+Make sure only to share information that is appropriate for your child and be mindful of the social media and news you’re consuming around your child.
 They’re probably absorbing more of it than you think.

-Visuals support the communication and understanding for many folks with ADHD and/or autism.
+Visuals support the communication and understanding for many neurodivergent folks, especially those who are Autistic/have ADHD.
 These exceptional times might call for visuals that you don’t have on hand.
 PECS has developed tools to include some COVID-19 related images.
 A number of schools, organizations and therapists have created free social stories to help explain what’s going on.
 Here is a social story about covid-19 put together by Amanda McGuiness.
 The National Autism Association has a number of resources, including some social stories about handwashing.

 We know that routine can support the mental and physical health of almost everyone.
 And (as most of you probably know) it’s often particularly important for people with ADHD and/or autism.
 Start with the easier stuff: is there snack at a particular time on both weekends and school days?
 What’s your kids favourite post-school activity that you can keep (and possibly lengthen) in the daily rhythm?
 You can use Tiimo to help with some external structure.
 Rikke, Mom to a teenager with ADHD has this to say about how the app is helping her son at the moment: ‘These days I see very clearly what Tiimo does for Nicklas as we navigate this.
 Creating a routine in this 'new' everyday life is really difficult, because it’s not a holiday, which is what a typical change to routine would mean.
 But we’re handling it and Tiimo is a huge help because it establishes visually .’